matthiasn/meins/doc/manual.md

 # What is **meo** and how do I **use** it?

-**Meo** is a data-driven, multi-platform journal that helps you **get your life in order**.
-First, you define what you want to capture, e.g., how long you **sleep**, how many **steps** you take, how much **beer** you drink.
+The Clojure/Script application *meo* is an experimentation tool for designing your life.
+It helps you collect relevant information,  design, and then implement change.
+Most importantly, it does so without leaking data, because everything stays within your realm of control, and you can always verify this claim in the source code.
+You start by defining what you want to capture, e.g., how long you **sleep**, how many **steps** you take, how much **beer** you drink.
 Variables you have some influence on.
 Then you define **habits**, where a set of rules determines habit success (or failure).
-Then you record the data or have meo recorded it for you.
+Then you record the data or have meo record it for you.
 A dashboard finally shows you where you **succeed** and where you **fail**.
 Your only job then is to keep everything **green**, for as long as you possibly can. **Don’t break the chain**, pretty much.
 Here’s my example of recent success and failure for some of the habits I defined for myself:

 ![screenshot](./images/20181217_2238_habits.png)

-The dots are only fully saturated after the habit was defined.
-For some, like steps, I have data far further back, imported on the mobile app.
-On others, I have nothing before the definition, so it does make sense to show them the same color, and imply endless failure.
+The dots are only fully saturated from the definition of the habit.
+For some sources, like steps, I have data far further back, imported on the mobile app.
+On others, I have nothing before the definition, so it does not make sense to show them in the same color, and imply long stretches of failure.

 The habits, together with text notes and photos, and time spent, are a part of the journal of your life.
-After all, you are in large part what you, and you can capture that in meo, with a timer that you keep running while working on anything.
+After all, you are in large part what you do, and you can capture that in meo, with a timer that you keep running while you're working on anything.

 Besides, I reserve say fifteen minutes a day for some text about how I am doing and how things are going.
 I created a habit to monitor that, see the second last line above.
 Maybe not surprisingly, compliance has gone up after I put this dashboard in plain view, and that’s my general experience.
 The habits work by far best when I’m forced to look at them, and meo happily shines daylight on the things I said I would do.

 ## Privacy of YOUR Data

-Some of the data I record in meo is not private, in the sense that I would not mind if anyone saw those entries (such as those in the screenshots here).
-However, there are also those where I decidedly would mind if anyone saw them.
-So why would I share these if I did not have to?
-I believe that everybody should be able to gather data about their lives themselves – without having to **donate** said data to Silicon Valley, or anyone else.

 With **meo**, it is straightforward. **Your data stays with you**.
 Meo does **not share of any of your data with anyone**.
+I strongly believe that everybody should be able to gather data about their lives themselves – without having to **donate** said data to Silicon Valley, or anyone else.

 Meo might at some point give you a way to actively share data with others, but there will **not ever be any sharing of anything with anyone without your consent**, and only ever at your explicit command.
 That’s all. **No fine print, and you can verify all this in the source code**.
 You have no reason to trust anyone’s word when it comes to your private data.

+Now, I also like to use meo in the presence of other people, even at work, and not everything I record in meo is compatible with that.
+For this purpose, there is the private mode, which hides the things you would not want to show.
+More about that later.

 ## High-level concepts
 Let’s look at the core concepts first, before looking into each of them in detail.
 The main view of the application currently looks like this:

 ![screenshot](./images/20181217_2250_overview.png)

 On the far left, the **calendar view** shows recorded time.
-Most of the time is manually recorded, as in, a timer running while completing a task, or recording something that already happened with the **#duration** tag.
+Most of the time is user-recorded, as in, starting a timer while completing a task, or recording something that already happened with the **#duration** tag.
 However, there is an integration with Apple Health.
 This allows the meo app to read this data, and import for example sleep duration and the number of steps and stairs per day, or also blood pressure and pulse.
 This mobile app is not quite ready for beta testing; please reach out though if you think you can help in one way or another.
 The are many different things to do, including helping me get this React Native application work on Android as well.

 The next column right shows an **infinitely scrolling calendar** where you can select the current day.
 Below that is a list of habits I committed to and that are still open for today.
 Each of them shows the success for the past 5 days including today and disappears once successfully completed for the day.

 At the top of the application window, the **success of the habits** is shown differently, giving me a reason to celebrate as more and more of the squares become green.
+When moving the mouse over one of the squares, you get a view of the last 30 days.

 In the next column, which is the **briefing** for the day, a list of tasks that are in progress is shown.
-Here, I can highly recommend limiting work in progress to anywhere between five and ten tasks and not more.
+Here, I recommend limiting work in progress to anywhere between three and ten tasks.
 More about that later.

 Below, there are **tasks for the selected day**.
 These can either be open or finished or rejected.
 In-progress tasks do not appear here, as they are already shown directly above.
 Below that is a searchable list for **all your open tasks**.

-The next and last two columns are the actual **journal**, with the result of journal entry searches and showing them in a timeline view with the newest one on top, as we have become accustomed to from social media.
+The next and last two columns are the actual **journal**, each with the result of a journal entry search, and showing them in a timeline view with the newest one on top, as we have become accustomed to from social media.
 You can choose if you want one or two of these columns, see "Toggle Split View" in the view menu.
-However, I hardly ever use that as I find it too handy to have both available, and look for something in one while recording the process of something in the other.
+However, I hardly ever use one column as I find it too handy to have both available.
+With two columns, I can look for something in one while recording the process of something in the other.
 If no tab view with a search field is there, you can add a tab pressing the large `add tab` button.
 Here, you can search for hashtags and mentions, like this:

 ![screenshot](./images/20181219_1039_search.png)